drewduong/drewduong/README.md

 - ⚡ Fun fact: ...
 -->

-## Hi!
-I'm Andrew and I'm a full stack software engineer who has a background in finance which has helped me grow in areas relating to analysis, planning, and communication.
+## I'm Andrew and I'm a full stack software engineer who has a background in finance which has helped me grow in areas relating to analysis, planning, and communication.
 As a recent graduate from a rigorously competitive 24-week programming bootcamp, I have developed three full stack applications utilizing Javascript, Python, Flask, Express, React, and Redux to name a few frameworks.
 Please check them out below!